SEND

 Special Educational Needs Information Report

-Mrs Lucy Crompton is our Special Educational Needs Coordinator (SENCO) and is responsible for the operation of the Special Educational Needs (SEN) policy and coordination of specific provision made to support individual children with SEN.
+Mrs Lucy Crompton is our Special Educational Needs Coordinator (SENCO) and is responsible for the operation of the Special Educational Needs (SEN) policy and coordination of specific provision made to support individual children with SEN. Mrs Crompton can be contacted via [email protected]

 SEND Governor – Mrs Anita Patel